core-wg/oscore/draft-ietf-core-object-security.md

 A server receiving a request containing the Object-Security option SHALL perform the following steps:

-1. Process outer Block options according to {{RFC7959}}, until all blocks of the request has been received, see Section {{block-options}}.
+1. Process outer Block options according to {{RFC7959}}, until all blocks of the request have been received, see Section {{block-options}}.

 2. Retrieve the Recipient Context associated with the Recipient ID in the "kid" parameter of the COSE object.